DGP-LVM: Derivative Gaussian process latent variable models: Simulation study

 \subsection{Model setup}

 The models within our DGP-LVM framework can vary specifically in four components, namely the inclusion of (1) derivative information, (2) scaled derivatives, (3) varying hyperparameters, as well as (4) correlations across output dimensions.
 In order to study the individual importance of the four components, we systematically enable/disable each of them and investigate the resulting models' performances.
 The underlying data generating process contains all of the above components, so any model that only has a subset of components will be misspecified at least to some degree.
 In our simulations, component combinations were fully crossed where sensible (see Table \ref{tab:model-comp} for an overview).
 We fit 12 GP models for each selected number of output dimensions $D$ resulting in a total of 36 models fitted per generated dataset for a specific simulation scenario.
 We only exclude specific, non-sensible combinations.
 For example, it does not make sense to ask if a GP model, which does not include derivative information, accounts for the scaling of the derivatives.
-Due to substantial computation requirements of such simulation studies, we only considered models with SE covariance functions.
-Other Matern kernels (specifically Matern 3/2) are applied in the case study in Section \ref{sec-case-study}.
+We use a constant mean function (similar to an intercept in regression models) in all our models for both $f$ and $f'$(wherever applicable) throughout the simulation study.
+Such specifications help with overall location shifts in the data.